joyoshish/joyoshish.github.io/_pages/about.md

 In my free time, I’m usually doing things that help me slow down a bit, like experimenting in the kitchen (often with no recipe), rewatching a comfort web series (read: The Big Bang Theory), or getting completely absorbed in a good non-fiction book or documentary.

-So, thanks again for stopping by—take a look around, learn something new, or just say hello!
+So, thanks again for stopping by — take a look around, learn something new, or just say hello!